-From the standpoint of machine learning applications, it makes sense to demand that reductions should preserve polynomial time complexity.
+From the standpoint of machine learning applications it makes sense to demand that reductions should preserve polynomial time complexity.
 However, polynomial-time programs could still be very slow, and researchers in applied fields may understand the idea of transforming one inference problem into another to imply something more stringent than is understood by theoreticians.
-Although inference is NP-hard, or rather #P-hard, or #P0-complete, the difference between a linear-time and quadratic-time reduction may be important because inference algorithms often depend for their efficiency on specific inputs having a special structure, such as low connection strength (as explored by Mooij & Kappen, 2005a, in the case of BP) or low connection density (a measure used to characterize random k-SAT problems; Braunstein et al., 2005), so that their running time on inputs of interest is subexponential.
+Even though inference is NP-hard, or rather #P-hard, or $\#P{\mathbb{Q}}$ -complete, the difference between a linear-time and quadratic-time reduction may be important because inference algorithms often depend for their efficiency on specific inputs having a special structure, such as low connection strength (as explored by Mooij and Kappen (2005b) in the case of BP) or low connection density (a measure which is used to characterize random k-SAT problems, Braunstein et al. (2005)), so that their running time on inputs of interest is sub-exponential.
 In other words, the size of the input problem alone is not a good measure of difficulty.
 Furthermore, the question of simulating one kind of hardware using another has diminishing relevance in practice, particularly in the case of minimalist hardware models like the TM, where working memory is not even random access.
-Sometimes hardware for inference is imagined to be highly parallel, as by analogy to biological systems, and even model dependent.
-In any case, the hardware invariance of polynomial-time complexity classes is not as relevant in applied fields as it is in theoretical ones.10
+Sometimes, hardware for inference is imagined to be highly parallel, as by analogy to biological systems, and even model-dependent.
+In any case, the hardware-invariance of polynomial-time complexity classes is not as relevant in applied fields.